snltd/wavefront-cli/README.md

 926dfb4c-23c6-4fb9-8c8d-833625ab8f6f  Agent on shark-wavefront
 ```

 You can get more verbose listings with the `-l` flag.
+Results may be
+paginated.
+You can progress through pages with the `-L` and `-o`
+options, or user `--all` to get everything in one go.

 ### Describing Things

-Most commands have a `describe` subcommand which will tell you more about the
+Most commands have a `describe` subcommand which will tell you more
-object.
+about the object.

 ```
 $ wf proxy describe 917102d1-a10e-497b-ba63-95058f98d4fb